Machine Creation Services Capacity Sizing on Hyper-V

 Deployment of full clones via MCS is now possible in XenDesktop 7.11.
 Full clones consist of an identity disk and a copy of the base image for each virtual machine.

 Once a full clone is deployed, it is persistent while managed and updated through mechanisms outside of XenDesktop.
-The potential capacity that a full clone can consume will be the full size of the virtual disk as assigned to the master image.
+The potential capacity that a full clone can consume will be the full size of the virtual disk as assigned to the gold image.

 Virtual Machine Sizing on Hyper-V